Frank Blackwell Mayer

 Artist and military commander Seth Eastman studied sketching and topography at the West Point Military Academy.
 In 1830, he was assigned to Fort Snelling when he first began making sketches of the Minnesota frontier.
 Eastman returned to Minnesota in 1841 as the military commander of Fort Snelling and remained there until 1848.
 During this time, Eastman began recording the everyday way of life of the Dakota and Ojibwe people.
-He also illustrated his wife’s books who, through her work, sought to preserve the local tales and legends of Indian culture.
+He also illustrated his wife’s books who, through her work, sought to preserve the local tales and legends of Indigenous cultures.

 Excerpt from Ceding Contempt

 Before we go any further, allow me to introduce myself.
 My name is Frank Blackwell Mayer and I am a young artist from Baltimore, Maryland—or at least I was in 1851.
 I was born December 27, 1827, to a distinguished Baltimore family.
 My father, Charles F. Mayer, was a prominent lawyer while my mother, Eliza Blackwell, was the daughter of Captain Francis Blackwell, a commander in the merchant service.